jmjatlanta/bitshares-core-wiki/BUILD_WIN32.md

 Windows development environment setup and build instruction
 ============================
 This document will help you build Bitshares Core from a fresh installation of Windows.
-Note that there are easier ways to install Bitshares Core.
-But this will provide you with details that will aid in understanding the different components.
+Note that compiling BitShares Core is not required to use the software.
+Binaries are available [here](https://github.com/bitshares/bitshares-core/releases).
+This document will provide you with details that will aid in understanding the different components needed to compile BitShares Core in Windows.

 #### Prerequisites ####
 * 64 bit windows operating system.
 Windows 10 was used for this document.